- 692 is a composite number.

 - 848 BASE 9; note that 8(81) + 4(9) + 8(1) = 692

 How do we know that 11 is a prime number?
-The square root of 11 is an irrational number approximately equal to 3.32.
-If 11 were not a prime number, then it would be divisible by at least one prime number less than or equal to 3.32.
-Since 11 is not divisible by 2 or 3, it is a prime number.
+If 11 were not a prime number, then it would be divisible by at least one prime number less than or equal to √11 ≈ 3.3.
+Since 11 cannot be divided evenly by 2 or 3, we know that 11 is a prime number.

 Sometimes 11 is a clue in the FIND THE FACTORS 1 – 12 puzzles, and the factors are always 1 and 11.